Energy Systems Catapult UK

 The response

-In response, Energy Systems Catapult established the Living Lab program, a national facility where industry, government, and academia collaborate to test and demonstrate new energy technologies, services, policies, and regulatory innovations.
+In response, the UK established the Living Labs program, a national facility where industry, government, and academia collaborate to test and demonstrate new technologies, services, and business models under simulated in-market conditions.

 The results

-Since 2019, the Living Lab has helped innovators ensure their products and services are market ready.
-Evidence from Lab trials has helped innovators improve their products and services for consumer experience, product-market fit and commercial viability, and helped them unlock more funding to take their business to the next level.
+Since 2019, Energy Systems Catapult has helped thousands (???) of innovators ensure their products and services are market ready.
+Evidence from their trials has informed innovators about the commercial viability of their products and helped them unlock more funding to grow their businesses to the next stage.

 Demand for trials and data services continues to increase.